lpenz/andex/README.md

 ## Creating index instances

-When a clundex is created, it knows *at compile time* the size of the array it indexes, and all instances are assumed to be within bounds.
+When an andex is created, it knows *at compile time* the size of the array it indexes, and all instances are assumed to be within bounds.

-For this reason, it's useful to limit the way cludex's are created.
+For this reason, it's useful to limit the way andex's are created.
 The ways we can get an instance is:

 - Via `new`, passing the value as a generic const argument: